 Ruth is a graduate of Eastbourne College of Art and Design, the National Theatre School of Canada and the University of Toronto, has several decades of experience across Canada and in the U.K. as a set and costume designer on professional productions and large-scale community plays, and teaching credentials at many universities, colleges and schools.

-She has won awards and distinctions for her work, including a 2005 Toronto Community Foundation “Vital People” Award, a 2007 Dora Nomination for costume design; in 2012, the Canadian Urban Institute’s “City Soul” Award and the Dora George Luscombe Award for Mentorship in Theatre; and, in 2015, a finalist position for the Rita Davies and Margo Bindhardt Toronto Arts Foundation Award for Cultural Leadership.
+Ruth is the 2018 recipient of the Toronto Arts Foundation’s Celebration of Cultural Life Award.
+She has won other awards and distinctions for her work, including a 2005 Toronto Community Foundation “Vital People” Award, a 2007 Dora Nomination for costume design; in 2012, the Canadian Urban Institute’s “City Soul” Award and the Dora George Luscombe Award for Mentorship in Theatre; and, in 2015, a finalist position for the Rita Davies and Margo Bindhardt Toronto Arts Foundation Award for Cultural Leadership.
 Ruth’s most recent projects with Jumblies are the cross-country tour, Train of Thought (2015) and the Touching Ground Festival (2017).
 Ruth was a mentor and contributor to Thinking Rock Community Arts production The Rivers Speak, and has attended AlgomaTrad with her family since 2006.